-Florilege is a 2 Michelin star, modern, French restaurant located in Shibuya-ku.
+Florilege is a 2 Famous gourmet guide star, modern, French restaurant located in Shibuya-ku.
 Chef Hiroyasu Kawate utilizes the best Japanese ingredients, believes in sustainability, and minimizes food waste.
 One of the signature dishes is the beef carpaccio from a 13 year old cow from Miyazaki.
 The abundance of rich natural flavors harmonizes with the perfect degree of tenderness upon entering your palette.
 Sweet potato, shiitake mushrooms, and rock fish are amongst my other favorite dishes!
 The beautiful open kitchen allows me to see the meal come together.
 Chef is able to explains each course directly to us: the inspiration, seasonal aspect and Japanese food culture behind each dish.

-Hommage is a hidden 2 Michelin star restaurant in Tokyo.
+Hommage is a hidden 2 Famous gourmet guide star restaurant in Tokyo.
 A restaurant by chef Noboru Arai that features a fusion between French and Japanese cuisine.
 Hommage is nestled away in the historical Asakusa area.
 For our lunch, we choose a 10,000 yen set.
 One of my favorite dishes is the uni dish - uni topped with champagne jelly, carrot espuma and jasmine.
 It is refreshing and well executed in all ways possible.
 Next is the shallow fried amadai fish (tile fish) from Kagoshima with canola sauce.
 It is the definition of perfection, with scales retained for an extra crispy top and soft tenderness inside.
 All dishes takes much effort to prepare and involves incredible skills.
 It is very impressive.

 A 7 counter-seat only sushi restaurant for those seeking for real sushi